-- 1. Development for mineral extraction must demonstrate the extent, quality, significance and need for the resources to be extracted and must ensure that: - the natural and historic environment, highway safety and human health is conserved, managed and enhanced as appropriate; - ii. residential amenity and human health is protected from issues such as noise, vibration and air quality; - iii. workings will not increase the potential of flood risks or surface water flooding; - iv. essential infrastructure is protected; and
+- 1. Development for mineral extraction must demonstrate the extent, quality, significance and need for the resources to be extracted and must ensure that: - the natural and historic environment, highway safety and human health is conserved, managed and enhanced as appropriate; - ii. residential amenity and human health is protected from issues such as noise, vibration and air quality; - iii. workings will not increase the potential of flood risks or surface water flooding; - iv. essential infrastructure is protected; and - v. the transportation of minerals makes use of sustainable modes of transport wherever possible. - 2.
+Where the above cannot be ensured, the benefits of mineral extraction must outweigh any likely harm and significant justification and mitigation must be provided. - 13.2 Policy SP11 sets out the approach for dealing with planning applications for mineral extraction, which should be considered in line with other relevant policies in this Plan.
+The policy

-- v. the transportation of minerals makes use of sustainable modes of transport wherever possible. - 2.
-Where the above cannot be ensured, the benefits of mineral extraction must outweigh any likely harm and significant justification and mitigation must be provided. - 13.2 Policy SP11 sets out the approach for dealing with planning applications for mineral extraction.
-The policy focuses on the key criteria that will be used to judge applications.
-Proposals for mineral extraction (including extensions to existing sites), will be required to robustly justify the requirement for extraction, specifically in relation to the need for the site to maintain supply in line with the latest Local Aggregate Assessment, sub-regional apportionment figure and the maintenance of the aggregates landbank. - The possibility of significant environmental and social effects associated must be fully understood before consideration can be given as to whether the development is acceptable.
+- focuses on the key criteria that will be used to judge applications.
+Proposals for mineral extraction (including extensions to existing sites), will be required to robustly justify the requirement for extraction, specifically in relation to the need for the site to maintain supply in line with the latest Local Aggregate Assessment, subregional apportionment figure and the maintenance of a landbank of at least 7 years for sand and gravel and at least 10 years for crushed rock.the aggregates landbank.
+In order to protect against the potential risks of ground water flooding and protect water quality proposals which involve dewatering will require a Water Management Plan.
+Any site specific allocations will be made through the Allocations and Designations Plan. - 13.3 The possibility of significant environmental and social effects associated must be fully understood before consideration can be given as to whether the development is acceptable.
 The applicant will be expected to provide detailed information of the likely significant effect of the development on human beings, flora, fauna, soil, water, air, climate, landscape, material assets and cultural and historical heritage.
+Potential cumulative impacts must also be considered.
+The Council encourage applicants to engage with local communities at an early stage when preparing development proposals and where appropriate, consider establishing liaison committees with representatives from the local communities.

-Potential cumulative impacts must also be considered. - There is currently no evidenced demand for the extraction of hydrocarbons such as the hydraulic fracturing of shale rocks for oil and gas within the city and no Petroleum Exploration and Development Licenses (PEDL) have been granted.
+13.4 There is currently no evidenced demand for the extraction of hydrocarbons such as the hydraulic fracturing of shale rocks for oil and gas within the city and no Petroleum Exploration and Development Licenses (PEDL) have been granted.
 It is therefore not considered necessary to provide specific policy coverage for this within the plan.
-Any proposals will be determined in accordance with the relevant national policy and guidance.
+Any proposals will be determined in accordance with the relevant national policy and quidance.

-M1 Mineral safeguarding areas and infrastructure
+M1 Mineral Safeguarding Areas and Infrastructure